 The FAFSA serves as the application for both federal financial aid and the MAP grant.

 ISAC EFC Calculator: http://www.isac.org/calculators/

 For the past several years the deadline to file the FAFSA for MAP consideration has been earlier each subsequent year due to limited funding availability, increasing numbers of applicants, and ISAC’s need to suspend awarding to stay within their level of funding for the year.

 The IRS Data Retrieval Tool is a feature that helps streamline the FAFSA by allowing online FAFSA filers to securely pull tax data directly from the Internal Revenue Service (IRS).
-It is scheduled to be available for use beginning February 3, 2013.
+It is scheduled to be available for use beginning in February 2014.